astaria/stripe-connect-rocketrides/README.md

 ## Getting Started

-Install dependencies using npm (or yarn):
+This project requires node 7.10.0 or above.
+First install dependencies using npm (or yarn):

     npm install